 The CCM focuses on protecting citizens rights as life, liberty, and the pursuit of happiness from criminals.
 This is a managemental model concerned with processing, conviction, and disposition of cases (Nowlin).

-The DPM also is concerned with statements as life, liberty, and the pursuit of happiness however it is focused on limiting governmental influence and protecting the defendants human dignity and rights.
-It is more adversarial and judicial than managerial (Nowlin).
+The DPM also is concerned with statements as life, liberty, and the pursuit of happiness however it is focused on limiting governmental influence and protecting the defendant's human dignity and rights.
+It is more adversarial and judicial than the managerial model (Nowlin).

 The Constitution is a source of law.
 It's construction is reflected by state constitutions at a lower level.
 Art.
 VI, cl.
 2 of the Constitution states: "This Constitution, and the Laws of the United States which shall be made in Pursuance thereof; and all Treaties made, or which shall be made, under the Authority of the United States, shalt be the supreme Law of the Land..."(del Carmen 2010).